 AD: Oh, there was a lot of crying.
 My friend got mad at me.
 She’s like, ‘You didn’t tell me this was going to be such an emotional movie,’ and I’m like, ‘I didn’t know!’
 [Laughs].

-Kiser: You’re like, ‘I was just told there was butt plugs!
+Kiser: You’re like, ‘I was just told there were butt plugs!
 I didn’t know I was gonna cry!’

 AD: I thought it was going to be a Michelle Yeoh action-comedy.
 I didn’t know!